Bond Calculator

 Frequently Asked Questions (FAQ)

-Does this calculator use Clean Price or Dirty Price?
+Does this tool calculate Clean Price or Dirty Price?

-This tool calculates the Clean Price, which is the price of the bond excluding any accrued interest.
-This is the standard quoting convention for bonds in the US and most international markets.
+This tool calculates the Clean Price.
+This is the price of the bond excluding any accrued interest.
+In the US and most international markets, bonds are quoted in Clean Price terms, but the buyer pays the Dirty Price (Clean Price + Accrued Interest) at settlement.

 Ready for calculation...